 I have also had some of the “highlights” of the different probate alternatives put together in the below infographic.
 As always, this is summary and educational information, and is not a substitute for real legal advice.

-if you have any questions or would like to obtain professional legal assistance putting one of these strategies into place.
+As always, please feel free to contact me if you have any questions or would like to obtain professional legal assistance putting one of these strategies into place.
 While use of an alternative to probate is not always the right answer for everyone, in some circumstances, they can bring strong benefits.

 Also please keep in mind that, because these are probate alternatives provided under Texas law that may not be available under the laws of other states, if you start to involve things that go across state lines in your probate or simplified-probate, things can start to get a little bit more complicated.
 That might take the form of property in another state or country, moving to another state or country before your death, or any number of other things.

 If you would like to watch a video on this topic, check out this selection from my Youtube channel!

 The takeaway is this: these alternatives have been provided by Texas to make things easier on the heirs of small and simple estates – other states may or may not have matches or analogs for these simplified procedures.

 Excellent Track Record

 If you are a startup navigating legal waters for the first time or a small business…

 If you are an established business looking for a high-quality corporate lawyer…

 If you are an individual seeking to protect yourself…